 Cameron et al. (1989) - two consignments of adults received in 1964 were directly released; for the following six years releases were of insectary-reared individuals, after which specimens for liberation were obtained from established populations in the field.
 The 1964 releases of imported individuals were at Waitangi (Northland, North Island); the first reared individuals were released at Tairua (Waikato, North Island) and the parasitoid was eventually released in 33 forests and plantations.

 Cameron et al. (1989) - by 1988 M. n. nortoni had been recovered from 17 of the 33 forests and plantations in which it had been released and was known to have spread naturally to 23 other localities.

 Impacts on target:

-Cameron et al. (1989) - the presence of successfully introduced parasitoids [including I. l. leucospoides], together with the accidentally introduced nematode Deladenus siricidicola [subsequently reclassified as Beddingia siricidicola] and good forest management has been effective in keeping losses caused by S. noctilio at a low level.
-Parasitism by I. l. leucospoides is usually 25-35%, but can be as high as 55%, and the combined effect of this and the other introduced parasitoids may kill over 70% of S. noctilio larvae in a particular forest area.
+Cameron et al. (1989) - the presence of successfully introduced parasitoids [including M. n. nortoni], together with the accidentally introduced nematode Deladenus siricidicola [subsequently reclassified as Beddingia siricidicola] and good forest management has been effective in keeping losses caused by S. noctilio at a low level.
+The combined effect of the introduced parasitoids may kill over 70% of S. noctilio larvae in a particular forest.

 Cameron PJ, Hill RL, Bain J, Thomas WP (1989).
 A Review of Biological Control of Invertebrate Pests and Weeds in New Zealand 1874-1987.
 Technical Communication No 10.
 CAB International Institute of Biological Control.
 DSIR Entomology Division.
 424p.